 1966 Lamborghini 400 GT 'Interim' by Touring

-The two-seat 400 GT features a 320-brake horsepower 4.0-litre V-12, essentially the same 350 GT engine but with a longer stroke, backed by a fully synchromeshed five-speed transmission.
-The combination of the 350 GT’s sleek two-seat platform with the more powerful 4.0-litre engine made this an impressive, though unfortunately temporary, offering.
-Lamborghini ultimately changed the body design to accommodate a larger four-seat interior and began production on the 400 GT 2+2, ending the ‘interim’ production after just 23 cars.
+The two-seat 400 GT features a 320 bhp, 4.0-liter V-12, essentially the same 350 GT engine but with a longer stroke, backed by a fully synchromesh five-speed transmission.
+The combination of the 350 GT’s sleek two-seat platform with the more powerful 4.0-liter engine made this an impressive offering, though sadly temporary.
+Lamborghini ultimately changed the body design to accommodate a more spacious four-seat interior and began production on the 400 GT 2+2, ending the ‘Interim’ production after just 23 cars.

 This stunning 400 GT is one of those 23 examples produced with the 4.0-liter engine but without rear seats, like its predecessor the 350 GT.
 The 400 GT benefitted from Lamborghini’s brand-new and silent five-speed transmission, replacing the 350 GT’s noisy ZF unit.
 Additionally, the 350 GT’s Salisbury differential was updated with a new Lamborghini differential.